-What is SMS Short Code?
+What is SMS Short Code Texting Service ?

 An SMS short code is a special telephone number, which is much lower than the standard phone number, which usually consists of 5 to 6 digits.
 These codes are used by businesses and organizations to send and receive high versions of text messages efficiently.
 The smaller codes make them easy to remember, facilitating the spontaneous interaction between businesses and their customers.